aledsdavies/opal/docs/ARCHITECTURE.md

 Operations and developer task automation - the gap between "infrastructure is up" and "services are reliably operated."

-**Why this scope?** Operations tasks are simpler than infrastructure provisioning, letting us prove the plan-verify-execute model works.
-The architecture supports future extension to IaC through the same decorator model.
+**Why this scope?** Operations and task automation is the immediate need - reliable deployment, scaling, rollback, and operational workflows.

 ## Core Requirements